gatling/gatling/src/sphinx/realtime_monitoring/index.rst

 Gatling pushes this data to Graphite every second by default, but the push frequency can be changed by setting the "writeInterval" in the GraphiteDataWriter section of gatling.conf
 If you are using statsD, gatling pushes this data instantly to statsD.

+StatsD takes a stream of metric events which can have different metric types (count, set, guage, timer) from the events it can generate metric values to forward to graphite like P99 response times.

 User metrics
 ------------